 It is the intention and purpose of Brave Foundation to provide the support and education to teenagers prior to teenage pregnancy.
 Brave Foundation exists to support expecting and parenting teens after the fact.

 Brave Foundation is independent of the choice debate and does not enter into this matter.
-Brave Foundation firmly believes that this is a choice for the young woman facing teenage pregnancy alongside her trusted loved ones and support people.
+Brave Foundation firmly believes that this is a choice for the young pregnant woman alongside her trusted loved ones and support people.
 If she does choose to continue with her pregnancy, Brave Foundation will provide support and guidance for her and her village of support, to assist them towards a journey of understanding, support, education opportunities and a great future.
 There are over 180 providers listed on the Brave Foundation directory, these services provide programs or services that provide support and/or opportunities to access secondary schooling education, nationally for the expecting or parenting teen.